Bell Nonlocality in Classical Systems Coexisting with other System Types

-We now construct a toy theory that includes classical theory as a subtheory, meaning that our toy theory includes all possible classical systems, and, for these systems, it assigns classical state spaces, classical transformations, and classical composition rules.
-In our toy theory, classical systems coexist with another type of systems, called anti-classical.
-Anti-classical systems can be viewed as a mirror image of the classical systems: for every classical system type, there exists a corresponding anti-classical system type with exactly the same state space and the same set of physical transformations.
-To help intuition, one can think of the distinction between classical and anti-classical system as analogous to the distinction between particles and anti-particles, which have the same state spaces, and yet are distinguishable by some external property, such as their charge.
+In our toy theory, classical systems coexist with another type of systems, called anticlassical.
+The anticlassical systems can be viewed as a mirror image of the classical systems: for every classical system type, there exists a corresponding anticlassical system type with exactly the same state space, the same set of physical transformations, and the same set of measurements.
+To help intuition, one can think of the distinction between classical and anticlassical systems as analogous to the distinction between particles and antiparticles, which have the same state spaces and yet are distinguishable by some external property, such as their charge.